RightsDocketRightsDocket

 Buy Human Proof Pack

-Shared foundationBoth products use these proof primitives
+Shared foundationBoth products use these evidence primitives

-SHA-256 file hashEd25519 signatureC2PA-aware exportRFC 3161 timestamp (Human Proof Pack only)
+SHA-256 file hashEd25519 signatureC2PA-aware provenance recordsRFC 3161 timestamp (Human Proof Pack only)

-Verify a file →
+Verify a record →

 Why built differently